rishabhsai/briefly/README.md

 ## 🚀 How It Works

 1. **Connect Your Socials**
-   Link your LinkedIn, X (Twitter), Instagram, and TikTok accounts.
+   Link your LinkedIn, X, Instagram, and YouTube accounts.

 2. **AI Analyzes Your Content**
    Briefly's agents understand your tone, style, and key themes.